-Services that are covered for you What you must pay when you get these services Services to treat kidney disease • • Covered services include: You pay 20% of the costs for Medicare-covered services. • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime There is no coinsurance, copayment, or deductible for the Medicare-covered kidney disease education • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible) services. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
+What you must pay when you get these services Services that are covered for you Services to treat kidney disease You pay 20% of the Covered services include: costs for Medicare-covered services. • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For There is no coinsurance, members with stage IV chronic kidney disease when referred copayment, or deductible by their doctor, we cover up to six sessions of kidney disease for the Medicare-covered education services per lifetime kidney disease education • Outpatient dialysis treatments (including dialysis treatments services. when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible) • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part

-What you must pay when Services that are covered for you you get these services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facility (SNF) care

+(For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)

-There is no coinsurance or copayment for the Medicare covered SNF care, up to 100 days each benefit period.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services You pay 100% of the costs for Medicare covered SNF care starting on day 101 of each benefit period.
-Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
-A benefit period begins the day you're admitted as an inpatient in a hospital or skilled nursing facility • Blood - including storage and administration.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-(SNF).
-The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a • Medical and surgical supplies ordinarily provided by SNFs hospital or SNF after one Laboratory tests ordinarily provided by SNFs benefit period has ended, a new benefit period begins. • X-rays and other radiology services ordinarily provided by SNFs new benefit period begins. • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

-Prior Authorization is Required
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital - Prior hospital stay not required. - Prior Authorization is Required